 Labor & Industry Lawyers – Seattle, Washington

-L & I Benefits are complicated, but when you suffer an injury in the workplace, it is important you understand your rights.
+L & I Benefits are complicated and when you suffer an injury in the workplace, it is very important that you understand your rights.
 If you are denied benefits or are the victim of an unsafe workplace, the experienced L&I attorneys at Phillips Law Firm will help you seek the compensation that you deserve.
+Contact us today for a free case evaluation.

 L & I Benefits in Washington State

-- Generally workers receives 60% to 75% of their wages based on their average income of the year preceding their industrial injury or occupational disease.
-These benefits are called “timeloss” and are paid every 14 days.
+- Generally workers receive 60% – 75% of their wages based on their average income of the year preceding their industrial injury or occupational disease.
+These benefits are called “time loss” and are paid every 14 days.

 Temporary Disability Benefits